KirdesMF/CedricGourville_7_18082021/README.md

 🚧 In progress 🚧

+## Functionnalities

+### User

+- Create a user
+- Update a user
+- Delete a user

+### Post

+- Create a post
+- Delete a post
+- Comment on a post
+- Like a post
+- UnLike a post

+### Admin

+- Delete a post
+- Delete user

 ## TODO

+### Post

+- Edit a post
+- Edit a comment
+- Report a post
+- Report a comment
+- give user permission to add alt text to images

+### Other

 - EN / FR
 - docker hub
 - deploy
 - socket
-- ⚠️ fix ts path import in client
+- ~~⚠️ fix ts path import in client~~
-- give user permission to add alt text to images

 ## Could be good